 - 1 If stipulated under Maru Africa’s response under section 84 or where SM agree on a resolution or reach a decision under section 85 that Maru Africa must withdraw the disputed charge or refund a disputed charge previously paid, Maru Africa must as soon as practicable:

 - 2 Credit any Disputed Amount already paid by you.

 - Where a resolution or determination is made in accordance with clauses 74.1 or 74.2 then, subject to either party meeting the payment obligations specified in such resolution or determination, the Billing Dispute will be deemed to be resolved and Maru Africa will have no further obligations in relation to the Billing Dispute.

 Effect of this Procedure on continued service provision

-- Maru Telecoms will not disconnect a service provided to you which is the subject of a Billing Dispute or take adverse collection procedures or impose late payment penalties or charges while attempting to resolve a Billing Dispute lodged in terms of this Procedure and until such time as Maru Telecoms has reached a determination and communicated this to you.
+- Maru Africa will not disconnect a service provided to you which is the subject of a Billing Dispute or take adverse collection procedures or impose late payment penalties or charges while attempting to resolve a Billing Dispute lodged in terms of this Procedure and until such time as Maru Africa has reached a determination and communicated this to you.

 - We reserve the right, however, to take such measures immediately:

 - 1 Where a determination of the Billing Dispute has been made and communicated to you; or